rse-council/researchsoftware.org/README.md

 The International Network of RSE Associations (behind this site) was established as a loose grouping of the people leading national associations or in the process of setting them up and can be reached via the contact link.

 # Blogposts

+# Interim maintainer

+Governance for this repository is still under construction.
+In the meantime, @sdruskat will be able to do maintenance work.